-\cite{fang2009novel} proposed to approximate the (unknown) density in three steps: i) Truncate the density $f$, i.e. approximate $f$ by a function $f_{L}$ with finite support on some (sufficiently large) interval $[-L,L]$. ii) Approximate $f_{L}$ by a Fourier cosine expansion $\sum a_{k}e_{k}(x)$, where $a_{k}$ are Fourier coefficients of $f_{L}$ and $e_{k}$ are cosine basis functions. iii) Approximate $a_{k}$ by some coefficients $c_{k}$ which can be obtained directly from the characteristic function of $f$.
+\citet{fang2009novel} propose to approximate the (unknown) density in three steps: i) Truncate the density $f$, i.e., approximate $f$ by a function $f_{L}$ with finite support on some (sufficiently large) interval $[-L,L]$. ii) Approximate $f_{L}$ by a Fourier-cosine expansion $\sum a_{k}e_{k}^{L}$, where $a_{k}$ are Fourier coefficients of $f_{L}$ and $e_{k}^{L}$ are cosine basis functions. iii) Approximate $a_{k}$ by some coefficients $c_{k}$ which can be obtained directly from the characteristic function of $f$.
 Thus, to apply the COS method, two decisions must to be made: find a suitable truncation range $[-L,L]$ and identify the number $N$ of cosine functions.

-\cite{junike2022precise} applied a simple triangle equation to bound the error of the three approximations and obtained:
+One may apply a simple triangle inequality to bound the error of the three approximations and obtain:

-The first, second and third terms at the right-hand-side of Inequality (\ref{eq:error_bound}) correspond to approximations due to i), ii), and iii), respectively.
+The first, second and third terms at the right-hand side of Inequality (\ref{eq:error_bound}) correspond to approximations due to i), ii) and iii), respectively.

-\cite{junike2022precise} developed explicit expressions for bounds for the first and third terms on the right-hand-side of Inequality (\ref{eq:error_bound}), which depend only on the choice of $L$, not on the choice of $N$.
-When $f$ has semi-heavy tails, i.e. the tails decay exponentially, \cite{junike2022precise} applied Markov's inequality to obtain an explicit and useful expression for $L$.

-Recently, \cite{aimi2023fast} proposed some hints on how to choose $N$.
-But, to the best of our knowledge, a rigorous bound on $N$ to ensure a certain precision of the COS method is not yet known.
-On the other hand, it is well known that the series truncation error, i.e. the second term on the right-hand-side of Inequality (\ref{eq:error_bound}), can be bounded using integration by parts, see \cite{boyd2001chebyshev}.
-In this article, we use this idea to find an explicit and useful bound for $N$, which involves the bound of the $j^{th}$-derivative of the density $f$.

-For some models such as the Black-Scholes model, see \cite{black1973pricing}, the Normal Inverse Gaussian (NIG) model, see \cite{barndorff1997normal}, or the Finite Moment Log Stable (FMLS) model, see \cite{carr2003finite}, we find sharp bounds for all derivatives of the density of $f$ in closed-form.
-In general, those bounds can also be estimated numerically.
-We obtain an explicit and useful bound for $N$, which is provably large enough to ensure that the COS method converges within a predefined error tolerance.